kudobuilder/kudo/keps/0009-operator-toolkit.md

 #### Files

 If a filename is specified, KUDO will execute a Go Template on the relevant filename, described more in detail in [Templates](#templates).

-#### Webhooks

-If a webhook is specified, KUDO will POST the listed webhook with a JSON body containing the full KUDO [execution state](#execution-state).
-The webhook **MUST** respond with the following:

-- Status code: 200
-- Content-type: application/json

-The body of this response **MUST** be a fully-qualified Kubernetes object in JSON form.
-If multiple objects are required, they **MUST** be wrapped in a Kubernetes List API object.
-The contents of a list object **CAN** be composed of multiple Kubernetes objects of different types.

-Webhooks **CAN** have side effects to control external state or to fetch external parameters for use in their templates, as long as the response is still a Kubernetes object.

-Webhook HTTP connections time out after 30 seconds, after which a Timeout event is added to the PlanExecution the task is running on.

 #### Resources vs. Patches